Belgian Congo: Interbellum

 In 1921, the Belgian government provided 300 million francs of loans to the Belgian Congo, to fund public infrastructure projects in support of the boom of the private companies in the colony.
-The Belgian government also privatised many of the government-owned companies that were active in the colony (the Kilo-Moto mines, La Société Nationale des transport fluviaux,..).
+The Belgian government also privatised many of the government-owned companies that were active in the colony (e.g. the Kilo-Moto mines, La Société Nationale des transport fluviaux).
 After the First World War, priority was given to investments in transport infrastructure (such as the rail lines between Matadi and Léopoldville and Elisabethville and Port Francqui).
 From 1920 to 1932, 2,450 km of railroads were constructed.
 The government also invested heavily in harbour infrastructure in the cities of Boma, Matadi, Léopoldville and Coquilhatville.
 Electricity and waterworks in the main cities were also funded.
 Airports were built and a telephone line was funded that connected Brussels with Léopoldville.
 The government accounted for about 50% of the investments in the Belgian Congo; commercial companies accounted for the other 50%.
-The mining industry—with the Union Minière du Haut Katanga (U.M.H.K.) as a major player—, attracted the majority of private investments (copper and cobalt in Katanga, diamonds in Kasai, gold in Ituri).
+The mining industry—with the Union Minière du Haut Katanga (U.M.H.K. or 'Union Minière', now Umicore) as a major player—, attracted the majority of private investments (copper and cobalt in Katanga, diamonds in Kasaï, gold in Ituri).
 This allowed, in particular, the Belgian Société Générale to build up an economic empire in the Belgian Congo.
 Huge profits were generated by the private companies and for a large part siphoned off to European and other international shareholders in the form of dividends.